webdriverio/appium-boilerplate/README.md

 ### Login with Biometric support

 The Login screen holds a simple implementation of a Login and SignUp form.
-This boilerplate holds 2 different test-files for the Login screen.
+This boilerplate holds 2 different test files for the Login screen.

 - [Default Login/Sign Up](./tests/specs/app.login.spec.ts)
 - [Login through Touch-/FaceID or FingerPrint (Biometric Support)](./tests/specs/app.biometric.login.spec.ts)

-The last one can be very interesting because it will give you an idea what you need to do when you need to log in with Touch-/FaceID or
+The last one can be very interesting because it will give you an idea of what you need to do when you need to log in with Touch-/FaceID or FingerPrint.
-FingerPrint.
 The [`app.biometric.login.spec.ts`](./tests/specs/app.biometric.login.spec.ts) will also enable Touch-/FaceID if needed automatically for you for **Android Emulators** or **iOS Simulators**.
 It covers almost all platform versions.

 > **NOTE:** The methods rely on the fact that the Android Emulator or iOS Simulator have English as the default language.
 If you have set up
 > your test devices with a different language you might need to change certain selectors and or texts for the selectors.